 The meadow vole is a small, mostly nocturnal rodent.
 They are also known as other names such as the field mouse or meadow mouse.

 Their colors vary from yellowish or reddish-brown to dark brown, and the underbody is gray.
 They measure about 12 cm and weigh about 43g.

 This herbivore eats grasses, weeds, grains, seeds, bark, roots, and fruits.
 They live in dense grasslands and thin forests in the northern part of North America (except for the most intense polar regions).

-The meadow vole is an excellent swimmer and are also good at digging holes.
+The meadow vole is an excellent swimmer and is also good at digging holes.

 Their lifespan ranges from 2 to 16 months.
 Some people consider them a pest because they cause great damage to plants, and also carry similar diseases as other rodents.

 Mexican Free-tailed Bat

 The Mexican free-tailed bat is also referred to as the Brazilian free-tailed bat.
 They are a medium-sized bat which is regarded as one of the most common species of mammals in North America.

 They tend to roost in huge numbers in a few locations.
 These bats tend to be typically 9 cm in length and weigh around 7 to 12 grams.

 They are characterized by wide, rounded ears which almost meet at the front of their face.
 Males have larger canines than females and are usually larger.

 Mexican free-tailed bats are found in most of the southern regions of the United States.

 They roost in caves, with some vast colonies consisting of millions of bats in Texas.

 The mule deer is the most common deer in the west of North America.
 Mule deer can be found all down the west coast, Texas, Arizona, New Mexico, and the Rocky Mountains.

 Mule deer are tan or pale brown in winter with a white patch on their rump and a small tail with a black tip.

 Mule deer found along the west coast are darker with a larger black tail.
 West coast mule deer are also known as the black-tail.